Mugiwara555343/jsonify2ai/README.md

 | `CORS_ORIGINS` | Comma-separated allowed origins | No |

 **⚠️ Important:** Do not set `VITE_API_URL` unless deploying behind a reverse proxy.
 The web UI auto-detects the API URL from the hostname by default.

+## Auth Modes

+- **`AUTH_MODE=local`** (default): No bearer authentication is enforced by the API.
+Browser uploads and UI actions work with zero configuration.
+Perfect for local demos, recruiters, and single-user setups.
+You can still set tokens, but they're not required in this mode.
+This is what you get by default when running `scripts/start_all.ps1` or `scripts/start_all.sh`.

+- **`AUTH_MODE=strict`**: All protected endpoints (upload, search, ask) require a valid `Authorization: Bearer <API_AUTH_TOKEN>` header.
+Use this for production deployments, multi-user setups, or when you need strict access control.

 See [docs/API.md](docs/API.md) for full API documentation.